guyaevans/guyevans.github.io/content/posts/2024-10-09_daikin-ac-home-assistant-and-local-control/index.en.md

 {{<image src="/posts/2024-10-09_daikin-ac-home-assistant-and-local-control/naked_split.jpg" class="center" width="90%" caption="And look a naked minisplit">}}

 Once the AC has it's cover off we need to look for the main circuit board.
 Usually located on the side.
 And for my AC least the plug we need to use is labelled S21. **You don't want to touch anything else in here.
-Especially any capacitors**
+Especially any capacitors :zap:**

 {{<image src="/posts/2024-10-09_daikin-ac-home-assistant-and-local-control/pcb_circuit.jpg" class="center" width="90%" caption="The AC circuit board and the installed Faikin PCB - **Don't touch that capacitor**">}}